damiendart/robotinaponcho/src/ssg/input/privacy-policy.md

 maintains information collected from users, as well as how third-party services are utilised.

-**Note**: This privacy policy is regularly reviewed and, if necessary, updated.
-This privacy policy was lasted reviewed on **18/11/24**.
-We encourage you to periodically review this privacy policy to stay informed on any changes.
+This privacy policy is regularly reviewed and, if necessary, updated.
+This privacy policy was lasted reviewed on the **2nd May, 2026**.

 This website and the way it is run adheres to the [General Data Protection Regulation (GDPR)][] (EU) when processing personal data.
 As